How safe are our offices?

 Shops, leisure centres and outdoor attractions, along with other non-essential businesses, are on schedule to open up in April.
 There is, however, concern within the medical community that even if 90% of the UK population who are in priority groups receive their vaccinations, as many as one million people may still be vulnerable to the disease.

 For Carol Chinn, Design Partner at The Workspace Consultants, the findings make significant reading.
 ‘Here at Workspace we have been monitoring the spread of the pandemic and the impact that it is having on office design,’ says Carol.
-‘It is vitally important to embrace what is becoming the New Normal and to revisit the configuration of office space, reception areas and public areas to ensure that Covid compliance is maintained.
-Whether it’s reducing the number of desks, with groups of employees working from home, staggering shifts or alternating their in-office days, businesses need to plan the location and movement of their staff very carefully.
-Viral screens, sanitising stations and open windows can have a big impact on halting the spread, but we believe that the New Normal will involve redefining the look and feel of the office if not forever then certainly for years to come.’
+‘There is a great opportunity to embrace what is becoming the New Normal and to re-evaluate the way we use office space.
+In the short term we need to make sure we are safe in our offices and to ensure that Covid compliance is maintained.
+Whether it’s restricting access to a number of desks or implementing a system of controlled access, businesses need smart planning to keep safe and support their emerging agile workforce.
+Sanitising stations, social distancing, and increased ventilation can help control the spread of the virus in our workplaces, but the New Normal is already emerging and it is redefining our offices to support a more agile, smart way of working.’

 The Workspace Consultants specialise in office design and project management in Cambridge and London, so why not contact us to discuss how we can help you achieved Covid compliancy for your returning staff?